bem/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 BEM-XJST uses canonical XJST syntax extended by rules related to BEM subject domain.
 This kind of implementation allows BEMHTML templates with JS syntax to act in dev environment without preliminarily compilation.

-**NB:** `apply` and `applyNext` methods behaviour is extended in BEM-XJST compared to XJST.
+**NB** `apply` and `applyNext` methods behaviour is extended in BEM-XJST compared to XJST.
 Methods can take a string literal of a statement that can be cast to a string instead of assignment statements.
 It means “set string as a mode”.

 For example `apply('content')` can be written as `apply({ _mode: 'content' })`.

-***

 <a name="template"></a>